 Austin, Texas – Sister City of Koblenz Since 1992

-Austin is recognized as one of the important high-tech centers in the USA with many important high-tech companies, including Texas Instruments, IBM, Motorola, AMD, 3M, National Instruments, and Dell Computers.
-The Austin Convention Center, a premier facility located in the heart of the city with 5,500 hotel rooms within walking distance, is rated one of the most technologically advanced convention centers in the country.
+Austin holds its place as a prominent hub of high-tech innovation in the United States, hosting significant technology giants such as Texas Instruments, IBM, Motorola, AMD, 3M, National Instruments, and Dell Computers.
+The Austin Convention Center, a premier facility centrally located with 5,500 hotel rooms within walking distance, stands out as one of the most technologically advanced convention centers in the country.